 Faculty and staff should use this product to store passwords used to conduct University business.

-Students should use this product to store both University passwords and personal passwords.
+Students, faculty, and staff should use this version to store personal passwords.

 For details about the differences in functionality of each product, please visit LastPass' website.